-If youāre living on the edge - moving fast, carrying minimal gear, and stacking tiny efficiency wins - high-cost countries can feel⦠frustrating.
+If youāre living on the edge - moving fast, carrying minimal gear, and stacking tiny efficiency wins - high cost countries can feel stifling.
 Hereās why.
-For ultra-light, fast-moving nomads, choosing the right country isnāt just about saving money - itās about stacking daily wins effortlessly.
-Every errand, repair, meal, and lodging stop adds up to minutes and mental energy saved, letting you move faster, explore more, and maintain momentum without being bogged down by friction.
+For ultra-light nomads moving fast, choosing the right country isnāt simply about saving cash - itās about stacking daily wins without hassle.
+Every errand, repair, quick bite or lodging stop adds up to minutes and mental energy saved, letting you move faster, explore more, and maintain momentum without being bogged down by friction.

 Why Nomads Hate Expensive Western Countries